Arapahoe Basin: Terrain services

 The Lenawee Express takes skiers to the top of the mountain, where they can access blues, blacks, and the East and West Walls.
 On the West Wall there is a blue called Cornice Run where skiers can take leaps from windblown cornices.
 The East Wall has some of the most difficult terrain at Arapahoe Basin.
 The Lower East Wall is rated black diamond and can be reached without hiking.
 Open primarily in late winter and spring, the Upper East Wall is rated double black diamond extreme and is only accessible on foot.
 A hike of approximately 30 minutes will take guests to the North Pole, a very steep descent through rocky terrain over avalanche-blasted territory.
 Along the ridge prior to the North Pole is a group of chutes accessed through notches in the cliff band.
 One chute actually requires some rock downclimbing to reach skiable snow, an interesting experience in ski boots while holding a pair of skis.
 These chutes are often only a couple of ski widths wide and require mountaineering skiing ability.
 Most of the terrain is prone to avalanches and is regularly blasted by the ski patrol before they declare the wall open.
 The Lower and Upper East Wall is bisected by the East Wall Traverse which is quite long and accesses a lot of difficult-to-reach territory from above and below, leaving prime snow conditions available for those willing to make the trek.
 The entire East Wall is not groomed and should not be taken lightly since evacuation by the ski patrol in this area is a difficult undertaking.

 The Zuma lift services blue, black and double black trails over the backside of Arapahoe Basin in "Montezuma Bowl".
 Montezuma Bowl offers everything from groomed intermediate runs to advanced cornice runs.
 It has mostly southern exposure.

 The "Beavers Area" is 468 acres of terrain serviced by a fixed grip quad.
 It is a bowl to the northwest of Pallavinci, with blue and black rated runs.
 The full terrain includes open powder bowls, tree skiing, and rocky chutes, as well as two intermediate groomed runs.

-Expansion

-The Steep Gullies was included in the opening of the "Beavers Area" and has the most challenging skiing at Arapahoe Basin.
-These steep, narrow chutes vary in pitch and width, and are rated as "extreme" (double-black diamond).
-All terrain in The Steep Gullies is designated as "hike back," meaning that guests must hike or skin back to the bottom of the Pallavicini Lift upon completion of their run.